WilliamY97/LearningJournal/uWaterloo/ECE254/Lecture 5 - Process State.md

 - If a process is waiting for a disk operation, when the disk becomes available, it would be convenient to know quickly what process(es) are waiting for the disk.

+- A common way of looking at the way processes move around is in a queueing diagram.

+- Process initially goes into ready queue until it is selected to run, then it is executed on cPU.